Of all the marketing disciplines, I find advertising to be the most misunderstood.

 An advertisement must reach the people who really count.
 And only you know who these people are.

-Even though we share the same regional market, the prospects my company tries to reach are much different than those of Landscape Design Services.
+Even though my old landscaping company shared the same regional market in Michigan as Landscape Design Services, the prospects my company tried to reach were much different than those of LDS.
 Different target markets require a different advertising strategy.

-While Landscape Design Services would be best served focusing on print and broadcast advertising to reach a broad audience, Fountainhead Gardens would be much more effective using direct mail advertising to penetrate a much smaller and targeted audience.
+While Landscape Design Services would be best served focusing on print and broadcast advertising to reach a broad audience, Fountainhead Gardens was much more effective using direct mail advertising to penetrate a much smaller and targeted audience.

 Rule #10: Use advertising as a stepping stone to building deeper relationships